Meet the Committee

 Stephanie Payne Vice Chair

-Stephanie is from Cow Head and lives here with her partner and three beautiful children.
+Stephanie is from Cow Head and lives here with her three beautiful children.
 Stephanie was lucky to be born into very artistically and musically talented families.
 (The Paynes from Cow Head and the Fowlers from Capstan Island in Southern Labrador) .
 Stephanie performs and directs with the Gros Morne Theatre Festival and substitute teaches during the remainder of the year.

 Paula Whelan- Secretary/Treasurer